Skip Navigation

 The part of the Hero’s Journey that has interested me recently is the last bit: returning home.
 In this story line, the adventure doesn’t end simply because the hero has returned home; instead, finding one’s place back at home is the final test.
 The main character has changed so much from the adventure that he or she can’t comfortably fit into the same role back home any longer.
 The hero must try to carve out a new role for him or herself and, sometimes they just aren’t able to reconcile their former lives with their new selves, so they end up starting a new life somewhere else.
 This last part of the plot in an epic journey brings the story full circle.

-Slrajyotfey r jordan n sanchez 1
+slrajyotfey r jordan n sanchez 1

 I can relate to this plot line and the Hero’s struggle to embrace home again.
 Over the past four years, I think I’ve spent a total of six months in the States.
 I am blessed to work at a job that allows me to travel home for several weeks each summer, but I have to admit that every time I go back, I’m shaken.
 Like the Hero in classic literature, I just don’t feel like I belong at home anymore.